floooh/fips/README.md

 ### Public Service Announcements

+- **20-Jan-2019**:
-- **20-Jan-2019**: NaCl and UWP support have been removed (both haven't been maintained for a very long time)
+    - NaCl and UWP support have been removed (both haven't been maintained for a very long time)
+    - remove the builtin unittest support, this was hardwired to UnitTest++ and should better be done in project-specific scripts (see Oryol for an example)

 - **03-Jul-2018**: on iOS and MacOS, you can now simply add a *.plist file to the file list of a target, and this will override the default plist file